HMKnapp/spotify-ripper/README.rst

     sudo make install prefix=/usr/local
     git clone https://github.com/richardk80/spotify-ripper.git && cd spotify-ripper && sudo python setup.py install
     pyenv rehash

+These instructions should work for any other types of Raspberry Pi's that will run either of these versions of Ubuntu.

 To install pyenv using `pyenv-installer <https://github.com/yyuu/pyenv-installer>`__ (requires git and curl):